Analysis | Ron Johnson’s unscientific use of vaccine and death data

 Noorchashm added: “Anecdotally, I think it’s highly likely that this is what happened to Dr. J. Barton Williams of Memphis, TN and to Mr. Christopher Sarmiento of NM.”

-Williams, a doctor who was 36, died weeks after receiving his second dose of a covid vaccine.
+Williams, a doctor who was 36, died weeks after receiving his second dose of a coronavirus vaccine.
 After speculation began to emerge that the vaccine contributed to his death, Williams’s family authorized his medical team to speak out publicly.
 Officials and doctors involved in the case have not attributed Williams’s death to the vaccine.
 The cause of death was multisystem inflammatory syndrome, a rare disease that mostly afflicts children and inflames various body parts.

 “Like children, adults who have been infected with the virus that causes COVID-19 can develop symptoms of MIS-A days to weeks after getting sick,” the CDC says.